XWiki

-XWiki is a free wiki software platform written in Java with a design emphasis on extensibility.
+XWiki is a free and open source wiki software platform written in Java with a design emphasis on extensibility.
 XWiki is an enterprise wiki.
-It includes WYSIWYG editing, OpenDocument based document import/export, semantic annotations and tagging, and advanced permissions management.
+It includes WYSIWYG editing, OpenDocument-based document import/export, annotations and tagging, and advanced permissions management.

-As an application wiki, XWiki allows for the storing of structured data and the execution of server side script within the wiki interface.
+XWiki allows for the storing of structured data and the execution of server-side script within the wiki interface.
 Scripting languages including Velocity, Apache Groovy, Python, Ruby and PHP can be written directly into wiki pages using wiki macros.
-User created data structures can be defined in wiki documents and instances of those structures can be attached to wiki documents, stored in a database, and queried using either Hibernate query language or XWiki's own query language.
+User-created data structures can be defined in wiki documents and instances of those structures can be attached to wiki documents, stored in a database, and queried using either Hibernate query language or XWiki's own query language.